BrandonMFong/xPro/Sources/ReadMe.md

 public, protected and private sections should be in said order

-members are always private and start with '_'
+members are always private or protected and start with '_'

 Class names should start with x, i.e. xClassName

 Only inherity from one other class

+Structures is allowed to be public

 ## Return types
 if function affects in class variables, use void

+## Structures
+All CamelCased

 ## References
 https://developer.lsst.io/v/DM-5063/docs/cpp_docs.html